Year-by-Year Tax Planning

 Income does not simply add.
 It layers.

-Retirement tax decisions are path-dependent.
+Retirement tax decisions are path dependent.

+A low income year that goes unused cannot be recovered.
+A pre distribution window that passes cannot be reopened.
 Income deferred for too long may eventually be forced out under rules you do not control.

 A better framework asks different questions:

 Each decision changes the range of decisions that remain available.
+That is why tax planning belongs inside the broader retirement income system.

 What Is the Real Planning Error?